Key facts

 Career paths available for graduates with a qualification in property include, but are not limited to:

-- Sales and leasing Negotiator
+- sales and leasing negotiator

-- Valuer.
+- valuer.

 Professional recognition

-Deakin Business School is in the top 1% of business schools globally by holding both AACSB and EQUIS accreditations.
+Deakin Business School holds both AACSB and EQUIS accreditations.
 These prestigious accreditations are awarded to business schools that meet strict standards of quality, academic and professional excellence, and demonstrate a commitment to ongoing improvement and innovation in their courses, ensuring our graduates are employable worldwide.

 The Graduate Diploma of Property is recognised and professionally accredited by the Australian Property Institute (API).
 This accreditation ensures that the course is of the highest quality as required by the API.
 The Graduate Diploma of Property is academically accredited for Certified Practising Valuer (CPV) providing there has been prior study in the knowledge field areas of: